-If the identity and trust keystores do not already exist in your domain, create them according to the instructions in "Storing Private Keys, Digital Certificates, and Trusted Certificate Authorities" in Configuring SSL in Managing WebLogic Security.

-- 2. Configure the keystores using the WebLogic Server Administration Console according to the instructions in "Configuring KeyStores" in Configuring SSL in Managing WebLogic Security. - 3.
+- 1. If the identity and trust keystores do not already exist in your domain, create them according to the instructions in "Storing Private Keys, Digital Certificates, and Trusted Certificate Authorities" in Configuring SSL in Securing WebLogic Server. - 2.
+Configure the keystores using the WebLogic Server Administration Console according to the instructions in "Configuring KeyStores" in Configuring SSL in Securing WebLogic Server. - 3.
 Add trading partner certificates to the identity keystore.
 For more information, see "Step 3: Configure Application Integration Security" on page 6-12. - 4.
 Add trusted certificate authority certificates to the trust keystore.

-For information about refreshing the keystore using the WebLogic Integration Administration Console, see "Refreshing the Keystore" in Trading Partner Management in Managing WebLogic Integration Solutions.
+For information about refreshing the keystore using the WebLogic Integration Administration Console, see "Refreshing the Keystore" in Trading Partner Management in Using the WebLogic Integration Administration Console.